The Senate met at 1:30 p.m., the Speaker in the chair.

 The question was whether there is a potential for a conflict of interest when a private-sector inspector is hired to certify whether a pump is meeting the requirement while this same inspector is providing other services to the gas station.
 Is there a potential for conflict of interest there?
 Measurement Canada said they would take every measure possible to minimize or ensure that would not be the case.

 Another important point to address is whether there is an appeal mechanism for a person — a gas retailer or an individual — who is charged.
 The fact is there is no appeal mechanism.
-The fairness at the pump legislation supposedly does not provide that mechanism, because the last resort for this individual is the minister; there is no other recourse.
+The fairness at the pumps legislation supposedly does not provide that mechanism, because the last resort for this individual is the minister; there is no other recourse.
 It would be important to have an appropriate and realistic dispute resolution process with an appeal beyond the minister so that it does not stop there.

 Another test is the compliance measures and penalties — are they enforceable?
 The truth is yes, they are enforceable in this bill.
 It passes the test.
 The bill proposes to strengthen consumer protection by increasing the court-imposed fines under the Electricity and Gas Inspection Act and the Weights and Measures Act from $1,000 to $10,000 for minor offences, and from $5,000 up to $25,000 for major offences.
 The amendments also introduce a new fine of up to $50,000 for repeat offences.